WordPress/gutenberg/packages/data/README.md

 }
 ```

-With this in place the following code will behave consistency:
+With this in place the following code will behave consistently:

 ```js
 const getItemsSelector = ( name, type, id ) => {